Being short of time doesn’t mean you should miss out on Nepal’s amazing trekking experiences.

 Trip Duration: 2 days

 Max.
 Elevation: 2175m, Nagarkot

-If you wish for an easy trek while you are in Kathmandu i.e the capital of Nepal and you are on a tight schedule, then a 2-day trek from Dhulikhel to Nagarkot and Changunarayan is a perfect choice.
+If you wish for an easy trek while you are in Kathmandu, the capital of Nepal, and you are on a tight schedule, then a 2-day trek from Dhulikhel to Nagarkot and Changunarayan is a perfect option for you.

 This trek is a unique blend of natural as well as cultural site seeing.
 During this hike, you will get the chance to observe and experience the beauty of Nepal along with short cultural sightseeing.

 The trek starts from the ancient town of Dhulikhel.
 It once was a stopping point in the ancient trade route between Tibet and Kathmandu.
 From Dhulikhel, you will hike through woodland with lush greenery that leads you to the beautiful town of Nagarkot.

 Nagarkot is a popular travel destination where you will get the exquisite views of the Himalayas including Mt.
 Everest and peaks of Langtang, Ganesh Himal, Annapurna etc.

 Moreover, the spectacular sunrise and sunset views from Nagarkot viewpoint is one of the highlights of the entire trek.